aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/load-or-create-a-visio-drawing/_index.md

 ### **Create Visio Drawing Programming Sample**
 The code below shows to create a new Microsoft Visio drawing.
 Please note that the blank drawing contains a single empty page.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-CreateNewVisio-CreateNewVisio.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-CreateNewVisio-CreateNewVisio.java" >}}

 {{% alert color="primary" %}}